Build Hope,

 If you don’t currently see a position that seems right for you, but you would like to be considered for a future role within our organization, please submit your resume to jobs@weshinepdx.org.
 We will review and keep resumes on file for future consideration, and we encourage you to check back often as new positions are added frequently as our organization grows.

 Ready to apply?
-We’d love to hear from you.
+Weโd love to hear from you.

-If you’re not ready to commit to a role yet, volunteering is a great way to learn more about WeShine and our community.
+Send us your resume and cover letter when you apply.โจIf youโre not ready to commit to a role yet, volunteering is a great way to learn more about WeShine and our community.

 ...